(1) In this Act, unless the context otherwise requires,—

 Section 2(1) terrorist act: inserted, on 31 October 2003, by section 3(2) of the New Zealand Security Intelligence Service Amendment Act 2003 (2003 No 108).

-Section 2(1) warrant: inserted, on 13 July 2011, by section 5(1) of the New Zealand Security Intelligence Service Amendment Act 2011 (2011 No 28).
+Section 2(1) warrant: added, on 13 July 2011, by section 5(1) of the New Zealand Security Intelligence Service Amendment Act 2011 (2011 No 28).

-Section 2(2): added, on 1 September 1999, by section 2(3) of the New Zealand Security Intelligence Service Amendment (No 2) Act 1999 (1999 No 91).
+Section 2(2): added, on 1 September 1999, by section 2(3) of the New Zealand Security Intelligence Service Amendment Act (No 2) 1999 (1999 No 91).